cloudsmith-io/cloudsmith-api/bindings/java/src/docs/PackagesApi.md

 <a name="packagesUploadTerraform"></a>
 # **packagesUploadTerraform**
-> TerraformPackageUploadResponse packagesUploadTerraform(owner, repo, data)
+> TerraformPackageUpload packagesUploadTerraform(owner, repo, data)

 Create a new Terraform package